-- a) shadow judging and sit-ins may be done at the same event.
+- a) Shadow judging and sit-ins may be done at the same event.
 If the same Judge Educator/Mentor is used the shadow judging must be done before the assessed sit-in.
-However, if different Judge Educators/Mentors are used then there is no restriction on what is done first. - b) in principle, the requirements for sit-ins could be met at a single event providing two different Judge Educators/Mentors are used. - c) rule 12.9 details the number of competitions required for shadow judging and the requirement for assessed sit-ins. - d) for privacy of competitors, shadow judging test sheets are to be destroyed once they have been discussed by the candidate and supervising judge. - e) it is the responsibility of the Judge Educator/Mentor to give honest assessment of the candidate's progress in preparation for the practical examination. - f) shadow judging must be with 2 different judge educators/mentors
+However, if different Judge Educators/Mentors are used then there is no restriction on what is done first. - b) In principle, the requirements for sit-ins could be met at a single event providing two different Judge

+Educators/Mentors are used.

+- c) Rule 11.26 details the number of competitions required for shadow judging and the requirement for assessed sit-ins. - d) For privacy of competitors, shadow judging test sheets are to be destroyed once they have been discussed by the candidate and supervising judge. - e) It is the responsibility of the Judge Educator/Mentor to give honest assessment of the candidate's progress in preparation for the practical examination.

-Details of shadow judging payment to Judge Educators and Mentors can be found in rule 12.12
+Details of shadow judging payment to Judge Educators and Mentors can be found in rule 11.29.

-12.17.1 Who can supervise shadow judging and assessed sit-ins
+11.11.1 Who can supervise shadow judging and assessed sit-ins

-(Please also see Annex I for details)
+(Please also see Annex E for details)

-Supervision of shadow judging and assessed sit-ins for accreditation purposes can only be carried out by an EADJC appointed Judge Educator or Mentor, or a visiting FEI Judge who must be endorsed by the Chair of the EADC or the EADJC.
+Supervision of shadow judging and assessed sit-ins for accreditation purposes can only be carried out by an ADJC appointed Judge Educator or Mentor, or a visiting FEI Judge who must be endorsed by the Chair of the ADC or the ADJC.
 Judges Educators are also Mentors.